 If you are diagnosed with prostate cancer is very important to be open and honest with your doctor and ask lots of questions about treatments and their side effects.

-Surgery is a final decision.
-While sometimes necessary, it is often performed in moments of desperation and distress.
+Surgery is a significant decision.
+While sometimes necessary, it is typically chosen during moments of concern and distress.

 Do your homework before diving headfirst into this life-changing decision.
 Remember, catching prostate cancer in its early stages is the best time.